autonomobil/CarND-Traffic-Sign-Classifier-Project/README.md

-# CarND-Traffic-Sign-Classifier-Project
+# 98,9 % Validation Accuracy CarND-Traffic-Sign-Classifier-Project
-In this project, I will use what I've learned about deep neural networks and convolutional neural networks to classify traffic signs.
+In this project, I use what I've learned about deep neural networks and convolutional neural networks in Udacity's Traffic sign classification project which is part of their Self-driving Car Nano Degree.
 Specifically, train a model to classify traffic signs from the German Traffic Sign Dataset.

 **Build a Traffic Sign Recognition Project**